Treaty of London (1474): Treaty

 Initially, Burgundy was unwilling to support England's plans, and an attempt to reach an agreement at Bruges in August 1473 proved unsuccessful.
 However, on 25 July 1474, Charles and Edward signed the Treaty of London, ensuring Burgundian support for the English invasion of France.
 Edward agreed that Burgundy could retain all of its sovereign territories, along with some territorial claims in France, as long as it recognized him as King of France and supported the invasion that was to happen before 1 July 1475.

 Outcome

 English troops landed at Calais in France in June 1475.
 However, Burgundy failed to deliver the support that had been promised, and Brittany also could not offer help.
 It was also relatively late in the campaigning season and Edward was not eager to engage in battle.
 Louis XI was happy to bribe Edward to leave and offered a lucrative agreement which included pensions for many important nobles.
-This agreement was formalized in the Treaty of Picquigny, which ordered the withdrawal of the English troops in exchange for 75,000 crowns and additional annual payments.
+This agreement was formalised in the Treaty of Picquigny, which ordered the withdrawal of the English troops in exchange for 75,000 crowns and additional annual payments.

+In popular culture

+The comedy film Passport to Pimlico (1949) revolves around the post-World War II discovery of a secret clause in Edward and Charles' treaty, which allows a small neighbourhood of London to proclaim itself a revived Burgundian State.